Oslo Area - About Fairy Tale Forests

 In the summer and fall of 2006, I was involved in this project, and during the following years, I have photographed in some of these forests.

-I am happy to see that one of the areas represented here (Pershusfjellet) has been "upgraded" from "Fairy Tale Forest" to "Nature Reserve" while I was shooting there; and a second one (Gaupesteinmarka) is about to be so (2011), thanks to decades of work by Stein Kristian Martinsen.
+I am happy to see that one of the areas represented here (Pershusfjellet) has been "upgraded" from "Fairy Tale Forest" to "Nature Reserve" while I was shooting there; and a second one (Gaupesteinmarka) has been protected (2011) by initiative of the owners, after decades of work by Stein Kristian Martinsen.

 NOA, Naturvernforbundet i Oslo og Akershus: naturvernforbundet.no/noa/